 PulmoCraft™ a manufacturing solution for DPI dosage forms.

-For successful pulmonary delivery of dry powder inhaled (DPI) formulations, the production of small particles with an aerodynamic particle size between 1-5 μm is required to reach the deep lung.
+For successful drug delivery to the lung of dry powder inhaled (DPI) formulations, the production of small particles with an aerodynamic particle size between 1-5 μm is required to reach the deep lung.
 There are a number of techniques that can be used to achieve this size range with spray drying being seen as a manufacturing method capable of producing spherical particles with excellent control of size, morphology and aerosolisation behaviour.

-Creating particles for optimum pulmonary delivery can be achieved by careful selection of both the formulation, solution and spray drying parameters.
+Creating particles for optimum drug delivery to the lung can be achieved by careful selection of both the formulation, solution and spray drying parameters.
 For example, criteria such as feedstock concentration, atomisation pressure and drying temperature all impact on particle morphology and ultimately aerodynamic properties.

 One major challenge that occurs during this development phase is one of collection and subsequently process yield.
 In short, small particles can be produced relatively easily using a standard spray dryer but collection becomes increasingly difficult as the particle size drops below 5 μm.
 Upperton has devised a two-step manufacturing process called PulmoCraft™ to overcome the scale-up issues associated with producing and collecting small particles.